 Suffolk’s MST is designed for those who have a background in accounting as well as those who don't.
 And whether you’re a working professional or a full-time student, our class schedule is designed to meet your needs.

 Program faculty, including Professor James Angelini and Professor Michaele Morrow, have been actively sought out by the media to offer their insight.

 - James Angelini offered tips for taxpayers in the Boston Globe

 - Angelini also gave his take to the Boston Globe on the impact of the tax bill on home equity loans

-- Angelini joined WBUR’s Morning Edition to share his views on the impact of the federal tax bill on Massachusetts
+- Angelini joined NPR’s Morning Edition on WBUR to share his views on the impact of the federal tax bill on Massachusetts

 - Michaele Morrow offered her take on the housing market impact for the Boston Globe

 - Morrow also gave her take regarding how much corporations like Netflix and Amazon might be paying in federal taxes to siliconvalley.com.